Derhks/Pickup-You/README.md

 pyenv deactivate
 ```

+### Install project dependencies

-With the virtual environment activated we are going to install the requirements
+With the virtual environment activated we are going to install the dependencies
 used in the project

 ```bash